 ATM 15: Future-ready data centres: Designing and optimising for power, water and permitting

-As demand for computing grows, small data centre projects are giving way to holistic, site-based plans.
-Aligning data, power, water, permitting and site constraints, and infrastructure needs, all within compressed delivery timelines is the key to project success.
+As demand for computing grows, small data centre projects are giving way to integrated, site-based developments, where power, water, permitting and infrastructure must be aligned under increasing time pressure.

 • Describe how to address the key drivers shaping data centre development, including the interdependencies between power, water, permitting, and site selection.